Rauchkofel

 Directions

-By car, take the B 110 from Kötschach- Mauthen in the direction of Plöckenpass until you reach a junction (Valentinalm) on the right hand side in about 1075m a few meters after the Heroes' Cemetery.
-Depending on the snow conditions, the dead-end road up to the Untere Valentinalm (1205m) is cleared or not.
+By car, you go from Kötschach-Mauthen on the B 110 towards Plöckenpass until at about 1075 m, a few meters after the Heldenfriedhof, you reach a junction (Valentinalm) on the right.
+Depending on snow conditions, the branch road up to the Lower Valentinalm (1205 m) is cleared or not.

 Directions